star fruit

 Common measurement equivalents in grams

-A ripe star fruit will be bright yellow with slightly browned edges along the ridges.
-If the fruit is mostly green, it is unripe and will be very tart; if it has many dark brown spots, it may be overripe and mushy.
+A ripe star fruit will be bright yellow with slightly browned edges on the ridges.
+If it is green, it is still unripe and will be very tart.

 Explore more ingredients in the fruit category with complete nutrition information.